exokitxr/zeo/README.md

 ## In progress

   - A menu UI infrastructure
-  - Plugin management without leaving VR
-  - Voice controls and reading backed by Watson
+  - Voice controls and reading backed by IBM Watson
   - Virtual tools you can pick up and play with
   - Keyboard emulation
   - Emulated game consoles with Retroarch

+## Contributing

+File an issue if something doesn't seem right.

+PRs are welcome and encouraged, but please file an issue first if you're not sure.

 ## Contact

-Issues and PR's are welcome.
 If you want to reach me privately, I'm Avaer Kazmer <a@modules.io>.